 Welcome to the website of the Technology for Injury Prevention in Seniors (TIPS) program.

 TIPS is a unique university-community partnership for developing new technologies to prevent falls and fall-related injuries in older adults.
-We are funded by the Canadian Institute for Health Research (CIHR) through the Emerging Teams in Mobility in Aging and Strategic Teams in Applied Injury Research programs.
+We are funded by the AGE-WELL National Centre for Excellence (NCE), and by the Canadian Institute for Health Research (CIHR) through the Emerging Teams in Mobility in Aging and Strategic Teams in Applied Injury Research programs.

 Everyone experiences a fall now and then.
 While most falls do not cause serious injury, occasionally we are reminded of how even a simple fall from standing can be catastrophic.
 Indeed, falls from standing height are the most common cause of injury-related hospitalizations across the lifespan.